binaryencrypt/binaryencrypt/README.md

 15. Horimiya
 16. Horimiya - The Missing Piece
 17. I Want to Eat Your Pancreas
-18. I'm Getting Married to a Girl in My Class That I Hate  (still watching)
+18. I'm Getting Married to a Girl in My Class That I Hate
 19. Jujutsu Kaisen
 20. More Than a Married Couple, But Not Lovers
 21. My Dress-Up Darling